bazelbuild/rules_k8s/README.md

 )
 ```

-This script needs to invoke the default resolver (`//k8s:resolver`) with all its
+This script may need to invoke the default resolver (`//k8s:resolver`) with all
-arguments, but may capture the output and apply additional modifications.
+its arguments.
+It may capture the default resolver's output and apply additional
+modifications to the YAML.

 ## Usage